datamade/testing-guidelines/intermediate-python-testing.md

 #### `patch()`

-`patch()` is the main method that allows you to replace a dependency with a mock.
+[`patch()`](https://docs.python.org/3/library/unittest.mock.html#patch) is the main method that allows you to replace a dependency with a mock, which you can read more about in the [mock documentation](https://docs.python.org/3/library/unittest.mock.html).
 There are two main ways to use this method -- as a decorator or as a context manager.

 As a decorator, `@patch()` can be used on a testing class or a single test function.
 The mock that it creates will live for the duration of the class or function.
 Once the test (or all the tests in the class, as the case may be) is complete, the mock is cleaned up and any other tests will use the real dependency instead of the mock.
 For example, as a class decorator: